www.cosmos-monitor.com - Site Information

 Site Tools

 I have an overwhelming preference for open-source tools.
-Occasionally, there are times when I've had an easier time getting the job done on Microsoft platforms.
+Once in a great while, there are times when I've had an easier time getting the job done on Microsoft platforms.
 But as the Linux platform has matured, especially where fonts are involved, I have been able to migrate all work to Linux.

 Image Editors